xpring-eng/xpring-common-js/README.md

 - [XpringJS](http://github.com/xpring-eng/xpring-js): A JavaScript interface for the Xpring Platform
 - [XpringKit](http://github.com/xpring-eng/xpringkit): A Swift interface for the Xpring Platform

-Developers who are looking for low level cryptographic functions in the Xpring Platform likely want to use this library.
+Developers who are looking for low-level cryptographic functions in the Xpring Platform likely want to use this library.

 ## Overview
 Xpring Common JS is composed of several classes: